lumeland/lume.land/docs/overview/why-static-sites.md

 ### No vendor lock-in

-Most static site generators have a similar flow: you store your content in a format like markdown and they convert the content into web pages.
-This makes it easy to switch from a static site generator to another.
+Most static site generators have a similar flow: you store your content in simple formats like markdown files that are converted to web pages.
+This philosofy of [*file over app*](https://stephango.com/file-over-app) makes it easy to switch from a static site generator to another.

 Lume can be your current site generator, but maybe you want to switch to other option in the future like [Astro](https://astro.build/),